dddjjjbbb/Grunz/README.md

 ### Important notes

+- The code was written using Python 3.7, please install this version or you may run into issues installing the required dependencies.
+For example, at the time of writing Python 3.9 doesn't have any wheels for numpy, so this would fail.
 - Currently both Microsoft's [CameraTraps](https://github.com/microsoft/CameraTraps) and
-[ai4eutils](https://github.com/microsoft/ai4eutils) are added to Grunz as a git submodule.
+[ai4eutils](https://github.com/microsoft/ai4eutils) are added to Grunz as git submodules.
 This allows the user to track these repos as and when they are updated.
 Instructions to do so follow.
 - **Please note** the MegaDetector model exceeds GitHub's file size limit of 100.00 MB.
 For this reason please download it into your local repo before running.
 See [setup instructions below](#download-the-megadetector-model-file)
 - It may be that you run into a `ModuleNotFoundError` within the cameratraps repo.
 Should this happen you will need to append the base directory to the offending import path.
     - e.g `from ct_utils import truncate_float` becomes `from cameratraps.ct_utils import truncate_float
 `       - If this issue persists I will open up a PR in the parent repo.

 ### Features